tech Microsoft Teams

 Image: Governing Microsoft Teams with Microsoft Office 365 Groups

-Governance in Microsoft 365 and Microsoft Teams
+Governance in Microsoft 365 & Microsoft Teams

 Each time you create a new Microsoft Teams Workspace, a Microsoft 365 Group is automatically created.
 Therefore, when you are governing Microsoft Teams, you are actually governing Microsoft 365 Groups.